Real Sociedad: Stadium and facility

 Real Sociedad plays home fixtures in the Anoeta Stadium.
 The venue is owned by the San Sebastián Municipal Council.

 Name and colours

 The club's name means "Royal Society of Football" in Spanish.
 The club's name was changed to Donostia Club de Futbol in 1931 with the advent of the Second Spanish Republic, but changed back to Real Sociedad after the Spanish Civil War in 1939.
-The club is nicknamed in Basque as Erreala or the txuri-urdin ("white-blue" due to the colours of their kit).
+The club is nicknamed in Basque as Erreala ("Royal") or the txuri-urdin ("white-blue" due to the colours of their kit).
 The colours stem from the flag of San Sebastián: a blue canton on a white field.

 Fanbase

 The Spanish Centro de Investigaciones Sociológicas (Centre of Sociological Investigations) found out that of 2,473 adults interviewed in 49 provinces in 2007, 1.3% of the Spanish population have more of an affinity for Real Sociedad than any other club, and 1.5% have more of an affinity for La Real than any other club apart from their favourite.

 In appreciation of the value of the supporters to the club – in the words of club president Jokin Aperribay, "The fans are the soul, the nourishment and the reason for Real Sociedad" – the players each wore the name of a randomly selected club member on their shirt for the match against Sevilla in December 2012.